-Acadian's forest management activities require approximately two million seedlings per year to fulfill its regeneration plans.
+Acadian's forest management activities require approximately two million seedlings per year to fulfill its regeneration plans that could vary from year to year.
 The remaining seedlings are sold to the Government of New Brunswick, small woodlot owners and other industrial users.
 Acadian is an active participant in the New Brunswick Tree Improvement Council where active tree improvement experiences are shared among other government and industry participants.